Navillus-BV/navillus-dev/src/data/pages/blog/2021-06-03-power-of-svelte-actions.md

 ## Svelte actions

-Svelte's official tutorial has an excellent walkthrough of [what actions are](https://svelte.dev/tutorial/actions), but basically you can think of actions as lifecycle hooks for DOM elements themselves.
+Svelte's official tutorial has an excellent walk through of [what actions are](https://svelte.dev/tutorial/actions), but basically you can think of actions as lifecycle hooks for DOM elements themselves.
 An action works much like `onMount` or `onDestroy`, but actions are tied to DOM elements themselves rather than entire Svelte components.

 ### Why bother with actions?